 6.1 A listed entity should provide information about itself and its governance to investors via its website.

-Hastings' website includes a Governance page, which includes a copy of this Corporate Governance Statement and various governance policies.
+Hastings' website includes a Governance page, which includes a copy of this Corporate Governance Statement, Company Charters and Company Policies.

 6.2 A listed entity should have an investor relations program that facilitates effective two-way communication with investors.